LawrenceMiao/NoteVision/docs/will-docs/README.md

  Taking the gradient returns a vector which then you add to the weight and biases.

  Find the gradient and take a step in the negative gradient.
+ The gradient will be a vector of n length n = #of inputs.
+ The gradient tells what nudges to be made to the weights and biases is going to cause the most rapid decrease in cost function.
+This makes the output of the network more accurate.
+The cost function involves the average of all the training data so minimizing the average will improve results on all the training data.

+ Question: so shouldn't in theory we should be able to get a perfect neural network for a data set?
+ This doesn't mean accuracy on different data sets right?
+Is there a limit on accuracy because we can only be so accurate no matter how much information is fed.
+If there is a limit why is there one?

+ The process of repeately nudging the input by some multiple of the gradient to minimize the function is called gradient decesant.

+ Non Spatial way to think about Gradient Descant:
+  Each element in the negative gradient tells us whether the corresponding component of the input vector should be nudged up or now
+  The magnitude tells us which nudge matters more.
+The greater than input an input will be greater the more important.
+Adjusting one weight might have a bigger impact on the cost function that other.
+  "Which of the change will minimize the cost function the most".